 Broken links on websites are also something you must avoid.
 So, what do you do when certain pages of your Shopify sites become inactive?
 That’s when you need to use redirects for redirecting search crawlers and, of course, customers to a new destination.

 Setting up a redirect is an easy task.
-After going to “Sales Channel”, you will have to go to “Online Store”, and then to the “Navigation” option.
-On the Navigation page, you’ll see “URL Redirects” in the top-left corner.
-And there, you can set up 301 redirects for the links that you want to.
+After going to “Sales Channel”, you will have to go to “Online Store” and then to the “Navigation” option.
+You’ll see “URL Redirects” on the Navigation page in the top-left corner.
+And there, you can set up 301 redirects for the links you want.

 2. Off-Page SEO Improvements On Shopify Stores

-We’ve taken a look at the on-page SEO improvements that you can make to rank higher in the search engine page results.
+We’ve looked at the on-page SEO improvements you can make to rank higher in the SERPs.
 Now, it’s time to discuss off-page SEO improvements you can make to improve your brand’s online visibility.